 The Report on the Future of Europe is meant young Europeans to reflect on these tough questions and propose their vision for a way forward, empowering and engaging young generations in actively shaping the policy debate.

-The written phase of this collaborative project involved as co-authors almost 40 students representing the eight CIVICA partners as well as the University of Geneva and ESADE.
+The written phase of this collaborative project involved as co-authors more than 30 students representing the eight CIVICA partners as well as the University of Geneva and ESADE.
 Participants engaged in a series of meetings and writing sessions, under the guidance of two academic mentors: Professor Carlo Altomonte, Bocconi University, and Professor Frédéric Esposito, University of Geneva.

 The project was born from the initiative and is supported by the Italian and Swiss sections of the Société des Membres de la Légion d'Honneur (SMLH) to celebrate the Centenary of the SMLH Foreign Sections.